 In an ideal world, your Wi-Fi is doing everything it needs to do to make your browsing experience as seamless as possible.
 But, what if it could do more?
-That’s what the next generation of Wi-Fi, called Wi-Fi 6, promises, and there’s much more in store than just an increase in speed.
+That’s what Wi-Fi 6 promises, and there’s much more to it than just faster speeds.

 What is Wi-Fi 6?